 - how to incorporate renewable energy such as wind and solar?

-- how to store energy until it is needed?
+- when to store energy until it is needed?

-- how to include customers as active participants in the grid operation?
+- how to include customers as active participants in the system operation?